kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 ![concurrent tasks](/assets/2025-06-16-concurrency/con-tasks.png)

-Concurrent means tasks are still only executed one at a time, but this time execution is interweaved between tasks.
+Concurrent means tasks are still only executed one at a time, but this time execution is interleaved between tasks.

 This is epecially useful as when one task is paused (e.g. waiting for an API response), another task can begin execution in the meantime.